55 Fascinating Facts About Mars

 The ancient Romans, Ancient Egyptians, and Babylonians made significant observations of Mars, recognizing it as a distinct planet and tracking its movements across the night sky

+Mars is called the “Red Planet” because of its red color.
 The reason Mars is red is that it has iron oxide on its surface, which we commonly know as rust.
-This is what gives the planet Mars its reddish appearance.

 Mars’ crust is estimated to be between 12 miles (20 km) and 43 miles (70 km) thick, which is similar to Earth’s continental crust.